aljazsim/validation-framework-for-typescript/Readme.md

 * CannotContainDuplicates (demanding the value does not contain duplicates),
 * CannotContainNull (demanding the value does not contain null),
 * MustMatch (demanding the value matches the specified regular expression),
-* MustBeValidUri (demanding the value is a valid URI),
 * MustBeUpperCase (demanding the value is an uppercase string)

 and many more.
 See the complete list down below.
 They all start with either "Must" or "Cannot".